simplesm/ABAP_BD_MGW_DEST_FINDER/README.md

-# /IWFND/ES_MGW_DEST_FINDER
+# /IWFND/BD_MGW_DEST_FINDER for multiple backend systems in Gateway Server
-Sample code for enhancement spot /IWFND/ES_MGW_DEST_FINDER
+Sample code for Badi /IWFND/BD_MGW_DEST_FINDER

-Recently, I had to roll out a productive SAP Fiori App in our Gateway Server to a new backend system.
+Recently, I had to roll out a productive SAP Fiori App in a corporate Gateway Server to a new backend system.
 Besides all the necessary customizing the Odata service connection had to be enhanced.
 The first picture shows the initial setup.
 ![Table1](https://github.com/simplesm/ABAP_BD_MGW_DEST_FINDER/blob/master/img/table1.jpg)
 In his [blog post](https://blogs.sap.com/2015/01/29/support-of-multiple-backend-systems-how-to-use-multi-origin-composition-and-routing/#) Andre Fischer shows in detail how we can maintain multiple backend systems for one Odata service by maintaining user roles or host names.

-Assuming that this customizing works like other SAP Standard tables I thought it would be sufficient to add the new System Alias with a role assigned instead of investigating the corresponding role for the existing one.
+Assuming that this customizing works like other SAP Standard tables I initially thought it would be sufficient to add the new System Alias with a role assigned instead of investigating the corresponding role for the existing one.

-This is how my attempt looked like:
+This is what my attempt looked like:
 ![Table2](https://github.com/simplesm/ABAP_BD_MGW_DEST_FINDER/blob/master/img/table2.jpg)
 Unfortunately this didn't work.
 During my analysis I found the enhancement spot /IWFND/ES_MGW_DEST_FINDER including the Business AddIn /IWFND/BD_MGW_DEST_FINDER which we can apply to solve this problem.
 To activate this Business AddIn, we first need to implement the enhancement spot via SE18.
 The Business AddIn has a filter we must restrict to our service.
 ![Table2](https://github.com/simplesm/ABAP_BD_MGW_DEST_FINDER/blob/master/img/filter.jpg)